digiwhite1980/etcd/README.md

 the examples so you the cloud-init mechanism in order to provision the ETCD systemd service.
 CoreOS will be a good replacement is wanted.

 ## SSL / TLS
 In the Terraform sample scripts, SSL certificates can be rendered and directly injected through cloud-init scripts.
-Please keer in mind that when using a custom CA, all SSL certificates need to have the corresponding endpoint IP within the Certificate Subject Names.
+Please keep in mind that when using a custom CA, all SSL certificates need to have the corresponding endpoint IP within the Certificate Subject Names.
 In our Terraform examples we dynamically provision ETCD members.
 In this case the private IP address is not fixed.
-If you want to use fixed addresses you need to create a map within Terraform and connect the index counter to the prrivate IP address entry within the Terraform module "instance".
+If you want to use fixed addresses you need to create a map within Terraform and connect the index counter to the private IP address entry within the Terraform module "instance".

 In the following example the export of the client certificate is shown.
 The entrypoint script will look for these certificates in the ${ED_SSL} folder which is set in the Dockerfile.
 When using the docker -v option, which is used in the example, the SSL certificates are directly made available for ETCD.